 Human beings by nature are social animals, inherently longing for a sense of connectedness and belonging.
 As a result, we form communities wherever we are.
 They typically comprise family, friends and various others we regularly interact with.
-Our communities have a central function in our lives providing emotional support, security, comfort and shape the way we engage with the world around us.
+Our communities have a central function in our lives providing emotional support, security, comfort and shaping the way we engage with the world around us.

 Research suggests, when a person has at least one or more healthy relationships they are likely to become more resilient.
 Resilience is one’s ability to cope with stress and adversity; some characteristics of this trait are positive attitude, optimism and ability to regulate emotions.